 This series will be about the history of the Daleks within the fictional Doctor Who universe itself.
 My motto is that EVERYTHING IS CANON!
 I will try and include all Dalek stories even if they are contradictory to one another.
 For instance I will try and fit all 4 origins of the Daleks together rather than simply pick one.
 Obviously I will have to fill in a few gaps a long the way but pretty much everything that you read here comes from a licensed Doctor Who story and not just from the television series.
 This history will take all forms of spin off material into account from the Big Finish Audio’s to comic books to stage shows.
 Remember EVERYTHING IS CANON!

-The Daleks are without doubt the most evil, dangerous and feared creatures in all of creation.
+The Daleks are the most evil, dangerous and feared creatures in all of creation.
 Originally from the planet Skaro, the monsters cut a bloody swath through several galaxies across millions of years, destroying entire civilisations and wiping out whole species.

 Gathered here for the first time are the full Dalek Chronicles.
 The Dalek Chronicles are small glass cubes with pieces of micro film inside them that contain information about the history of the Daleks (as well as our own future).

 It is not known who sent them.
-David Whitaker suggested in his extensive study of them that they may have come from a Dalek museum that exploded in the future.
+David Whitaker suggested in his extensive study that they may have come from a Dalek museum that exploded in the future.
 Russell T Davies meanwhile believes that they may have been sent intentionally from the year 5 billion.

 Whatever the case the first ever Dalek Chronicles cube was discovered by the late great Terry Nation in his own garden in the year 1963.